Choosing a destination for your elective can be overwhelming, but once we came across the Philippines, we were sold.

 As an aside, it would be a crime not to try the infamous ‘Halo Halo’ — a Filipino dessert.
 Though once is probably enough, even if you do have a sweet tooth!

 My trip to the Philippines was incredible.
-I experienced Filipino culture, met people from all over the world, explored beautiful tropical islands and learnt about a healthcare system entirely different from the UK.
+I met people from all over the world, and learnt about a system entirely different from home.

 I couldn’t be more thankful to Work the World for making my trip to the Philippines unforgettable!